-LEVELS OF SERVICE (WE PROVIDE) Our works are carried out so that the impacts on the natural coastal environment are minimised to a practical but sustainable level.
-WE WILL KNOW WE ARE MEETING FORECAST PERFORMANCE (TARGET) SERVICE (WE THE LEVEL OF SERVICE IF CURRENT PERFORMANCE YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 carried out so that the impacts on the natural coastal environment are minimised to a practical but Resource consents are held and complied with for works undertaken by Council or its contractors on Council owned coastal protection - as measured by the number of notices issued to Council.
+LEVELS OF WE WILL KNOW WE ARE MEETING FORECAST PERFORMANCE (TARGET) SERVICE (WE PROVIDE) SERVICE (WE THE LEVEL OF YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Our works are carried out so that the impacts on the natural coastal environment are minimised to a practical but sustainable level.
+Resource consents are held and complied with for works undertaken by Council or its contractors on Council owned coastal protection - as measured by the number of notices issued to Council.
 Actual = There have been no notices issued for breach of resource consent conditions.
 No notices issued.
 No notices issued.
 No notices issued.
 No notices issued.